Steve Cropper: Career

 He co-produced The Memphis Album (2007), recorded by Australian soul singer Guy Sebastian.
 Cropper also played guitar on the subsequent promotional tour, which was recorded and released two years later as The Memphis Tour.
 On March 2, 2008, Cropper and Sebastian were guests on the Vega Sunday Session with host Mark Gable from the rock band the Choirboys.
-On July 29, 2008, Cropper and Felix Cavaliere released the album Nudge It Up A Notch.
+On July 29, 2008, Cropper and Felix Cavaliere released the album Nudge It Up a Notch.
 In August 2008, Cropper appeared at the Rhythm Festival alongside the Animals.

 On November 12, 2009, EMP/SFM presented Cropper with their "Founders Award".
 On October 17, 2010, Cropper was inducted into the Nashville Songwriters Hall of Fame.

 On August 9, 2011, Cropper released the album Dedicated which was his tribute to the "5" Royales.
-In 2013 he was a special guest at selected concerts as part of Peter Frampton's Guitar Circus Tour, including the first performance which featured Frampton, Robert Cray and Vince Gill.

-In April 2013, Cropper appeared with Jones, Matt "Guitar" Murphy, as well as Booker T. & the MG's at Eric Clapton's 4th Crossroads Guitar Festival at Madison Square Garden in New York City.
+In 2013, he was a special guest at selected concerts as part of Peter Frampton's Guitar Circus Tour, including the first performance which featured Frampton, Robert Cray, and Vince Gill.
+Cropper appeared in April of that year with Jones, Matt "Guitar" Murphy, as well as Booker T. & the MG's at Eric Clapton's 4th Crossroads Guitar Festival at Madison Square Garden in New York City.

 In November 2021, Cropper's Fire It Up was nominated for a Grammy Award in the Best Contemporary Blues Album category.

-On August 25, 2022, Cropper appeared on stage with Ted Nugent at Graceland soundstage where they played "In The Midnight Hour" together.

-In August 2024, Under the band name Steve Cropper and the Midnight Hour, Cropper released the album Friendlytown.
-Billy Gibbons of ZZ Top is featured on lead guitar throughout the album, while Brian May of Queen guests on the single Too Much Stress.
+In August 2024, under the band name Steve Cropper and the Midnight Hour, Cropper released the album Friendlytown.
+Billy Gibbons of ZZ Top is featured on lead guitar throughout the album, while Brian May of Queen guests on the single "Too Much Stress".

+Death

+Cropper died in Nashville on December 3, 2025, at the age of 84.
+A cause of death was not immediately known.
+A few days before, he was at a rehabilitation facility in Nashville recovering from a recent fall.